BishopFox/badPods/manifests/everything-allowed/README.md

 * Kubernetes exploits
 * Hunting for vulnerable application/services in the cluster

+To see these in more detail, head over to [nothing-allowed](../nothing-allowed)

 # Demonstrate impact

 If you are performing a penetration test, the end goal is not to gain cluster-admin, but rather to demonstrate the impact of exploitation.
 Use the access you have gained to accomplish the objectives of the penetration test.